Shaykh Abu Mujaahid

 He was the Shaykh, the Scholar, the Teacher, and a Pillar of his community: Fareed Yusuf Abdullah, Abu Mujaahid, of the Bahamas, the resident of Los Angeles, may Allāh have mercy on him.

-In those early years, his enthusiasm for the truth could not be held back.
-He called his people to Islam openly and prayed wherever the time of salah found him, undisturbed by criticism.
-Allāh kept him firm through it all.
+In those early years, nothing could contain his eagerness for the truth.
+He called his people to Islam openly, praying wherever the time of Salāt reached him, unmoved by criticism.
+And through it all, Allāh kept him firm and steadfast on the Sunnah.

 His Journey of Knowledge